Roasting Bell Peppers: A Guide

 5.

-After peeling the roasted peppers, I like to cut the top off, remove the seeds, slice them into large strips, and keep them in a glass jar with olive oil.
-Now they are ready to be used!
+After roasting the peppers, I prefer to cut off the tops, remove the seeds, and slice them into large strips.
+Then, I store them in a glass jar with olive oil for later use.

 Mark as complete